Fisher Towers: Location

 The nearest town is Moab, Utah about 16 mi to the southwest.
 The area is generally accessed from Fisher Towers Road off of Route 128 which runs along the Colorado River between I-70 and Route 191.
 Castleton Tower is visible approximately 6 mi to the southwest from different parts of the Fisher Tower's area.

 The Towers lie just south of a larger mesa which they are emerging from on a geological time scale.
 1000 ft north of the main formation there is a tower which has only partway emerged from the mesa.
 The Towers are composed of three major fins of rock that run from the northeast closer to the mesa out to the southwest and into a desert valley.
 The fins are between 1000 and 2000 ft long and separated from each other by about 1000 ft.
 Each fin contains multiple towers, a number of which have been named.

 The easternmost section of the northernmost fin is dominated by a tower known as the King Fisher.
-The ridge line of the fin drops considerable before reaching the western formation called Ancient Arts.
-Ancient Arts is composed of four separate summits the most striking of which is the cork screw summit.
+The ridge line of the fin drops considerable before reaching the western formation called Ancient Art.
+Ancient Art is composed of four separate summits the most striking of which is the cork screw summit.
 The Middle fin is split into two very distinct towers known as Echo Tower in the east and Cottontail in the west.
 The southernmost fin is best known for containing the Fisher Towers with the greatest elevation and prominence, a structure named Titan Tower.
 The eastern portion of the southern fin is the less well known Oracle which physically connects back to the mesa.

 The area has many other named structures, such as the Cobra (which collapsed, presumably due to a lightning strike, sometime in the final week of July 2014) and the Sundial, both found in between King Fisher and Echo Tower.
 Each consists of balanced rocks perched above smaller supports.
 Another example is the Lizard Rock, a 60 ft tower near the parking lot.